 From May 23, 1947, after retaking Saigon, the French assigned this palace as the headquarters of the autonomous Cochinchina government and then transferred it to Trần Văn Hữu as the Governor’s Palace (later changed to Premier) from June 2, 1948.

-After Geneva accords (from June 26 to September 7, 1954), Prime Minister Ngo Dinh Diem used as the temporary official residence.
+After the Geneva Accords (from June 26 to September 7, 1954), Prime Minister Ngo Dinh Diem used it as the temporary official residence.
 Bao Dai renamed the palace to Gia Long Palace.
 On February 27, 1962, the Independence Palace was bombed, and Ngo Dinh Diem moved the presidential palace here.
 Twenty months later, on November 1, 1963, the Saigon army made a coup, and Ngo Dinh Diem was overthrown.

-In 1966, the Independence Palace was rebuilt, this building was used as the headquarters of the Supreme Court of the Republic of Vietnam.
+In 1966, the Independence Palace was rebuilt; this building was used as the headquarters of the Supreme Court of the Republic of Vietnam.

 After April 30, 1975, the City People’s Committee decided to use this building as the Ho Chi Minh Revolutionary Museum.
 On December 13, 1999, it was renamed to its current name.